onconova/onconova/pop-docs/docs/guide/developers/plugins.md

-The Precision Oncology Platform (POP) supports a plugin architecture for extending the Angular client without modifying the core platform codebase.
+The Precision Oncology Platform (POP) supports a plugin architecture for extending the Angular client **without modifying the core platform codebase**.
 This enables institutions and developers to add custom views, dashboards, visualizations, or workflows tailored to their needs — while keeping the core client clean, maintainable, and upgradeable.

 This page explains what plugins are, how to develop them, and how to integrate them into POP.

+---

 ## What Are POP Plugins?

-A *plugin* is a standalone Angular component or feature module that:
+A *POP plugin* is a standalone Angular component or feature module that:

 - Extends or customizes the POP client.
 - Is developed separately from core platform features.
 - Can add new routes, components, or override existing views.
 - Optionally consumes APIs from POP itself or from institution-specific microservices.

+> **Why use plugins?**
-**Plugins allow you to build institution-specific functionality without altering the core client code.**
+> Plugins let you introduce custom, institution-specific functionality *without touching the core client code.*

+---

 ## When to Use a Plugin
 Use a plugin when you need to:

-- Add institution-specific dashboards or reports.
+- Add institution-specific dashboards, reports, or visualizations.
-- Integrate visualizations from a local microservice.
+- Integrate with a local microservice (e.g., data providers or analytics tools).
 - Customize or extend core workflows (e.g., adding new panels to existing dashboards).
-- Provide internal utilities or admin tools visible only to authorized users.
+- Provide internal tools or admin panels for authorized users only.

-!!! danger
+!!! danger "Avoid Polluting the Core"

-    Never hardcode institution-specific functionality directly into the core platform.
+    Never hardcode institution-specific functionality into the core POP platform.
+Always isolate it in a plugin.

+---

 ## How to Develop a Plugin

-1. **Create a plugins directory**
+1. **Create a Plugins Directory**

-    Create a new directory where all POP plugins will reside.
+    Start by creating a directory to hold **all your plugins**' files:

     *Example*:
     ```bash